 ADVERSE REACTIONS: A total of 265 dogs were included in the field study safety analysis.
-One hundred and eleven (111) dogs were treated with placebo for the first 30 days.
-For the remainder of the study, all dogs received cyclosporine capsules.
+One hundred and Urologic: Polyuria, urine abnormalities (hematuria, urinary tract infection, proteinuria, glucosuria, decreased eleven (111) dogs were treated with placebo for the first 30 days.
+For the remainder of the study, all dogs urine concentration) urinary incontinence, cystitis, renal failure, renal insufficiency received cvclosporine capsules.

 Fourteen dogs withdrew from the study due to adverse reactions.
 Four dogs withdrew from the study after vomiting.
-One dog each withdrew from the study after diarrhea; vomiting, diarrhea and pruritus; vomiting, depression and lethargy, lethargy, anorexia and hepatitis; gingival hyperplasia, lethargy, polyuria/polydipsia and soft stool; seizure; sebaceous cyst; pruritus; erythema; or otitis externa.
+One dog each withdrew from the study after diarrhea; vomiting, diarrhea and pruritus; vomiting, Blood and lymphatic: Lymphadenopathy, anemia, hypoalbuminemia, leukopenia depression and lethargy; lethargy, anorexia and hepatitis; gingival hyperplasia, lethargy, polyuria/polydipsia and soft stool: seizure: sebaceous cvst: pruritus: ervthema: or otitis externa.

 Vomiting and diarrhea were the most common adverse reactions occurring during the study.
 In most cases, signs spontaneously resolved with continued dosing.
-In other cases, temporary dose modifications (brief interruption in dosing, divided dosing, or administration with a small amount of food) were employed to resolve signs.
+In other cases, temporary dose modifications (brief Ear and labyrinth: Otitis externa interruption in dosing, divided dosing, or administration with a small amount of food) were employed to resolve signs

-Persistent otitis externa, urinary tract infections, anorexia, gingival hyperplasia, lymphadenopathy and lethargy were the next most frequent adverse events observed.
+(cyclosporine oral solution) USP MODIFIED Persistent otitis externa, urinary tract infections, anorexia, gingival hyperplasia, lymphadenopathy and lethargy were the next most frequent adverse events observed.
 Gingival hyperplasia regressed with dose tapering.
 Owners of four dogs reported seizures while dogs were receiving cyclosporine.
 In one dog, seizures were the result of a brain tumor diagnosed one month into the study.
 Another dog experienced seizures before and after the study.

 Otitis externa, allergic otitis, or pinna erythema, with or without exudates, commonly accompanies atopy.
 Many dogs entered the study with otitis externa, which did not resolve without otic treatment.
 New cases of otitis externa, allergic otitis, or pinna erythema developed while dogs were receiving cyclosporine.
 However, the incidence rate was lower with cyclosporine compared to placebo.
-A change in the dose frequency was not necessary when new cases occurred.
+A change in the dose frequency was not necessary when new cases occurred